Cerebral Amyloid Angiopathy/Amyloidoma

 - Three varieties

 - Cerebral amyloid angiopathy, amyloidoma, rare inflammatory subtype

 - Seizures, headache, focal motor signs, and cognitive decline

-- Amyloidoma found in younger patients with mean age of 48
+- Amyloidoma found in younger patients; mean age, 48 years

-- 40% of patients with CAA have Alzheimer’s disease
+- 40% of patients with cerebral amyloid angiopathy have Alzheimer disease

 - Focal nonhemorrhagic masses

 - Might show moderate/striking enhancement

 - Often extends medially to lateral ventricular wall with fine radial enhancing margins